Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 }
 ```

-You'll notice that we only interrupt the application flow on error and on failure we need to reset to the initial state (e.g. the button text should not show an error message).
+You'll notice that we only interrupt the application flow on error, or failure.
+We'd need to reset to the initial state (e.g. the button text should not show an error message).

 ## Consume the Canister endpoint data 🍩